Liouville quantum gravity and the Brownian map III: the conformal structure is determined: Preliminaries

 where $Z$ is given by the second expression in~\eqref{eqn::densities} divided by the first with $t=1/2$.
 Proposition~\ref{prop::serlet} gives us the rate of decay for $\mu[A_r]$ as $r \to \infty$; note that taking the $1/q^{\rm th}$ power only changes the constant in front of the term $r^{4/3}$.
 The result thus follows because by inspecting the explicit form of $Z$, we see that we can choose $p > 1$ sufficiently close to $1$ so that $\int Z^p d\mu < \infty$. \end{proof}

 The boundary of the range $\Gamma([s,t])$ of the space-filling path $\Gamma$ on the interval $[s,t]$ can be divided into four boundary segments: two branches of the geodesic tree (i.e., geodesics) and two branches of the dual tree.
-These sets are not known to be conformally removable, after embedding into $\C$ using the $\QLE(8/3,0)$ metric.
+These sets are not known to be conformally removable, after embedding into $\C$ using the $\QLE(8/3,0)$ metric ({\it Update:} The conformal removability of LQG geodesics was recently proved in \cite{mq2020geodesics}, after this work appeared.)
 For this reason, in our proof of Theorem~\ref{thm::map_determines_embedding} we will cover each such chunk by a filled metric ball and instead use the removability of filled metric ball boundaries \cite{ms2013qle}.
 (This is in contrast to \cite[Section~10]{dms2014mating}, in which it was known that the boundaries of the chunks of the space-filling path were conformally removable.)